 River Arts is based in a recently renovated historic building in Morrisville, the county’s center for commerce, health care, services, government offices and various industries.
 The River Arts Center is a place where community members of all ages, backgrounds, talents, and means explore their creativity and engage with each other.
 Last year we engaged over 3000 people in our programs and the building had over 13,000 visits.
 Our programs include:

-Adult Program In 2009, we hired an Adult Program Coordinator to jumpstart our adult class offerings.
+In 2009, we hired an Adult Program Coordinator to jump start our adult class offerings.
 As a result, we have seen more participation than ever from adults of all ages.
-In 2011, programs included: Acrylic painting, T’ai Chi, watercolor, writing, polymer clay, filmmaking, and more.
-Class offerings will continue to include a variety of visual media, dance forms, and fiber arts, among others.
+Class offerings include a variety of visual media, dance forms, culinary arts, 3D, music and fiber arts, among others.
 Drop-in classes continue to be very popular for those who are unable to commit to (or afford) a multi-week class but still want to experience and participate in the arts.